AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Deep_Learning/Neural_Network_Basics/Network_Implementation.md

-# Neural Network Implementation - Numpy
+# NN Implementation - Numpy EECS189
 > In this chapter, we implement the NN with pure numpy.